digbmc/wbbm/current/disoriented.md

 **Orientalism**: The depiction of Asia, the Middle East, and North Africa in a stereotypical manner, portraying these cultures as exotic, foreign, and primitive in comparison to Europe, which perpetuates white supremacy by placing the West as the norm to compare all other cultures.

-## Chinese Porcelain in the West

-{% include media.html item_id="media_044" align="center" %}

-By the 16th century, Chinese merchants were exporting porcelain to Europe.
-Shipped from Canton (now Guangzhou), the ceramics became known in English as “Canton Ware.”
-The porcelain was highly praised for its translucence and unique blue glaze designs.
-In Western countries, owning Chinese porcelain was a sign of wealth and prestige, which likely motivated Thomas' collecting of it.
-As Chinese porcelain became popular, Chinese artists catered their designs toward European audiences by incorporating Western motifs.
-In the present day, Canton ware is more likely to be found in a white American household than a Chinese one. ​

 <div class="card text-bg-dark">
     <img src="{{ "/assets/images/media_045.png" | relative_url }}" class="card-img" alt="A transcription of a poem gifted to Helen Chapin during her travels in China.">
     <a href="{{ '/current/disoriented/japanese-chinese-scholarships/' | relative_url}}">